Gauntlet173/docassemble-openlcbr/README.md

 * Updated interview and lcbr to run the reasoner against a case specified by the user.
 * Added an interview capable of building an openlcbr database from scratch.
 * Added the ability to automatically generate a test-case query screen from the data source.
+* Added the ability to edit a previously-generated openlcbr database.
 ## Work Plan
-* Generate a new demonstration analogical reasoning database in a family law issue.
+* New demonstration analogical reasoning database in a family law issue.
 * Integrate the analogical reasoning tool with a wider-purpose demonstration interview.
-* Allow convenient editing of existing openlcbr analogical reasoning databases on the server.
-* Make the codebase less brittle.
 * Create documentation and tutorials explaining how to use the system.
-* Integrate with Clio to use matters in a firm's database as a datasource for a predictive model.